 Prior to joining Weil, Mr. Abbott was a staff attorney in the Mergers IV Division at the Federal Trade Commission’s Bureau of Competition, where he conducted merger investigations and litigated merger challenges.
-He was an integral member of the FTC trial team that preliminarily enjoined the merger of Sysco and U.S. Foods, as well as the Phoebe Putney/Palmyra litigation team.
-Mr. Abbott participated in numerous high-profile merger investigations, including Office Depot/OfficeMax, Kroger/Harris Teeter, and Visant/American Achievement Corporation.
+He was an integral member of the FTC trial team that enjoined the merger of Sysco and U.S. Foods, as well as the Phoebe Putney/Palmyra litigation team.
+In addition, Mr. Abbott participated in numerous high-profile merger investigations, including Office Depot/OfficeMax, Kroger/Harris Teeter, and Visant/American Achievement Corporation.

 Mr. Abbott received his J.D., summa cum laude, from Suffolk University Law School, where he was Editor-in-Chief of Suffolk Transnational Law Review and a member of the Foreign Direct Investment Moot team.
 He received his B.A. from American University.